 In addition, an electronic copy should be emailed to email@example.com to assist in timely receipt and processing.
 An acknowledgment email will be provided.

-The electronic copy should be in Microsoft Word where possible.
+The electronic copy of the referral form should be in Microsoft Word.
 Supporting documents such as plans and maps may be provided as PDFs.

-If supporting documents are greater than 2 MB in size they should be sent on a CD or DVD accompanying the hard copy original.
+If supporting documents are greater than 2 MB in size they should also be sent on a USB accompanying the hard copy original.